anslemhuncho/Crowd-Epidemiology-/README.md

 runsims2.sh: SE-model comparison on 4 different random walk models (Figure 7b in manuscript)<br/>
 runsims3.sh: SE-model comparison on 4 different random walk models (Figure 7a in manuscript)<br/>

-The Python files generate the random walks.<br/>
+The Python files generate the random walks (note: each iteration overwrites the same .csv file).<br/>
 The C++ files run the contact and infection transmission process on top of the generated random walks.<br/>

-The results (stored output from the C++ files) are analysed/visualised in the Jupyter notebook:<br/>
+In the Jupyter notebook the results (stored output from the C++ files) are analysed/visualised:<br/>
 RW-simulation-output.ipynb

 To compile the C++ programs, run the commands:<br/>